 Licensee adequately protects workers, the public, and the environment from the hazards associated with ionizing radiation.

-inspection by licensee performance, identify performance trends, identify weaknesses, and foster corrective actions to contribute to public health and safety and the protection of the environment during the decommissioning process.
+The inspection program is completed by performing multiple IPs that assess licensee performance, identify performance trends, identify weaknesses, and foster corrective actions to contribute to public health and safety and the protection of the environment during the decommissioning process.
 The inspection program also provides appropriate latitude for NRC management to administer, plan, and implement site-specific inspection plans commensurate, in part, with licensee performance, site activities, and safety.

 The decommissioning inspection program is further divided into two program elements:

-The , listed in Appendix A, Section I, are to be performed , at all decommissioning power reactors.
-Deviations from the core inspection program should be handled as discussed in Section 06.
+The Core IPs, listed in Appendix A, Section I, are to be performed annually, as applicable, at all decommissioning power reactors.
+Deviations from the core inspection program should be handled as discussed in Section 06.02, “Inspection Procedures,” of this manual chapter and should be approved by Regional Branch Chiefs.

-The , listed in Appendix B, are and IMCs that may be performed as needed at a decommissioning power reactor (as determined by NRC management), or used as supplemental guidance during the conduct of the core inspection program. inspections should be used to augment the core inspection program and assess particular areas, safety concerns, or aspects of licensee performance, and may be used to supplement or inform inspections conducted under a core .
+The Periodic and Discretionary IPs, listed in Appendix B, are IPs and IMCs that may be performed as needed at a decommissioning power reactor (as determined by NRC management), or used as supplemental guidance during the conduct of the core inspection program.
+Periodic and discretionary inspections should be used to augment the core inspection program and assess particular areas, safety concerns, or aspects of licensee performance, and may be used to supplement or inform inspections conducted under a core IP.

-The direct inspection effort associated with the implementation of the core should, in part, be dependent on the decommissioning activities being planned or performed at the facility.
+The direct inspection effort associated with the implementation of the core IPs should, in part, be dependent on the decommissioning activities being planned or performed at the facility.
 For planning purposes, the range of decommissioning activities are grouped into eight possible categories.
 These categories are defined as follows:

 Post-Operation Transition Phase